German Academy for Technology & Entrepreneurship

 Takeaways

-GATE Management series #2
+GATE Career series

 Who should participate?